 "Then there will be two men in the field; one will be taken, and one will be left.
 Two women will be grinding at the mill, one will be taken, and one will be left".
 (Mat 24.40,41).

 Here, the Greek word for 'taken' is paralambano, which means 'to take into close association with oneself', in a positive sense.
 The Greek word for 'left' is aphiemi and means 'to leave, forsake, omit or lay aside'.
 So just as Noah was taken out of the world before the judgement of the Flood (see Mat 24.37), so believers will be taken from the earth before God judges the world.
-Wesley interprets Mat 24.40 as 'One is taken into God's immediate protection: and one is left to share the common calamities' (see Those Left Behind, opposite).
+Wesley interprets Mat 24.40 as 'One is taken into God's immediate protection: and one is left to share the common calamities' (see 'Will You be Left Behind?', opposite).
 Also note that:

 "Behold, I am coming quickly, and My reward is with Me ..."
 (Rev 22.12)

-These texts suggest that Jesus returns for His church at the start of Daniel's 70th Week, and comes back to earth at the end of the 70th Week to start His Millennial reign.
-A justification for this view is given below.
+These texts suggest that Jesus returns for His church (the 'rapture') before He actually returns to earth at the end of Week 70 to start His Millennial reign.

 There are Pretribulation, Midtribulation and Postribulation viewpoints regarding the timing of the rapture, depending upon whether the rapture is placed at the start, midway, or end of Daniel's 70th Week, respectively.
 Note that the whole of Week 70 (7 years) is a time of enhanced tribulation since the Antichrist has at last been revealed.
 Those who come to accept Christ after the rapture will suffer persecution from the Antichrist (Rev 13.7,10 Rev 14.12,13).
 He will also cause Israel to suffer 'great tribulation' (Mat 24.21) in the last 3.5 years - the time of Jacob's Trouble (Jer 30.7).
 Although controversial, there is a strong case for placing the rapture at the start of Week 70 (Pretribulation view), before this time of tribulation:

-For these reasons we will adopt the Pretribulation view of the rapture i.e. the true church (as distinct from the apostate church>) is removed from the earth at the start of the 70th Week.
-See also Where is the Church?
+For these reasons we prefer the Pretribulation (or possibly Midtribulation) view of the rapture as opposed to the Postribulation view.
+In other words, the true church (as distinct from the apostate church) is removed from the earth at the start or middle of the 70th Week.

 The rapture involves all faithful believers, both past and present.
 Certainly the true church is part of this dramatic event; believers past and present are resurrected to 'always be with the Lord' (1 Thes 4.17).
 This includes the millions who were martyred for their faith over the ages.
 But other saints also take part in the first resurrection.
 Daniel refers to those in Israel who suffer in the great tribulation (Jacob's Trouble, Jer 30.7), and to those OT saints who have died: